And the LORD God made all kinds of trees grow out of the ground--trees that were pleasing to the eye and good for food. Genesis 2:9

 Anyone can have trees planted on their behalf, or you can go and plant a tree yourself.

 The International Christian Embassy in Jerusalem supports this work and planted 50,000 trees on Mount Deborah in Galilee.
-They are currently working on another 50,000 tree forest near Jerusalem.
+At the time of writing, yhey were working on another 50,000 tree forest near Jerusalem.

 For $10 per tree you can plant trees or have them planted for you.